FastLR: Non-Autoregressive Lipreading Model with Integrate-and-Fire: Related Works

-Prior works utilizing deep learning for lipreading mainly adopt the autoregressive model.
+Prior works utilize deep learning for lipreading.
 The first typical approach is LipNet \cite{assael2016lipnet} based on CTC~\cite{graves2006ctc}, which takes the advantage of the spatio-temporal convolutional front-end feature generator and GRU \cite{chung2014gru}.
 Further, \citet{stafylakis2017combining} propose a network combining the modified 3D/2D-ResNet architecture with LSTM. \citet{afouras2018deepav} introduce the Transformer self-attention architecture into lipreading, and build TM-seq2seq and TM-CTC.
 The former surpasses the performance of all previous work on LRS2-BBC dataset by a large margin.
 To boost the performance of lipreading, \citet{ctchyp2018} present a hybrid CTC/Attention architecture aiming to obtain the better alignment than attention-only mechanism, \citet{zhao2019hearing} provide the idea that transferring knowledge from audio-speech recognition model to lipreading model by distillation.

-However, these methods, either based on recurrent neural network or Transformer, all adopt autoregressive decoding method which takes in the input video sequence and generates the tokens of target sentence $y$ one by one during the inference process.
+However, state-of-the-art methods, either based on recurrent neural network ~\cite{zhang2019spatio,zhao2019hearing} or Transformer~\cite{afouras2018compare,afouras2018deepav}, take in the input video sequence and generates the tokens of target sentence $y$ in a recurrent structure during the inference process.
 And they all suffer from the high latency.